Lightstreamer/Lightstreamer-example-Portfolio-client-dotnet/README.md

 To build and install a version of this demo, pointing to your local Lightstreamer Server instance, follow the steps below.

-* Exactly as in the previous section, both the *PORTFOLIO_ADAPTER* (see the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java)), and the *QUOTE_ADAPTER* (see the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)).
-Therefore, as a prerequisite, the full version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
+* Exactly as in the previous section, both the *PORTFOLIO_ADAPTER* (see the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java)), and the *QUOTE_ADAPTER* (see the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)) are a prerequisite.
+The full version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please follow the instruction in [Install the Portfolio Demo](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java#install-the-portfolio-demo) to install it.
 * Create a new C# project: from the "New Project..." wizard, choose the "Console Application" template.
 * Get the `DotNetClient_N2.dll` and `DotNetClient_N2.pdb` files from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the [latest Lightstreamer distribution](http://www.lightstreamer.com/download), and copy them into a `lib` folder specifically created in your project.
 * From the "Solution Explorer", delete the default `Program.cs`.